A successful project starts with providing background information about your business and a thorough explanation of your project.

 You can get a better sense of the candidate's previous experiences, skills and design process.

-Video conferencing also will allow you to get a sense of the designer's critical thinking and understanding of your project.
+Video conferencing will also give you a sense of the designer's critical thinking and understanding of your project.

 Proposals are essential to the understanding of what to expect from the project.
 You have to expect to see the following in a proposal :